semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 Also, any further changes of path after the store operation completes will not be automatically propagated to cache.
 The command always passes (exits with 0).

-Allocated disk space for cache is currently limited to 9.6G.
+In case of insufficient disk space command `cache store` frees disk space by deleting the oldest keys.
-Also, in case of insufficient disk space, command `cache store` allocates space for new archive by deleting the oldest keys.
+Cache size is limited to 9.6G of disk space.

 ##### cache restore key[,second-key,...]